 On the scales of parking garages and roadways, these differences don’t really matter, but because light takes time to travel, on galaxy cluster scales, these differences can cause different versions of the same distant object to appear at different times.
 If the difference in geometry causes the light to travel a few extra days, we’ll see events like a supernova on repeat with the timing of two versions appearing the extra few days apart when they are brightest.
 With massive clusters, however, the difference can be years.

 In MACS J1039, the three images of the background galaxy that showed us a supernova in 2016 are all separated by no more than weeks in the distance their light has to travel, and researchers saw the supernova at a variety of stages of brightening and fading.
 There are two other versions of that galaxy gravitationally lensed into visibility in this field, however, and they both require light to travel a much longer path to reach us.
-According to new calculations published in Nature Astronomy by Steven Rodney and his collaborators, those two additional versions of the background galaxy will have the supernova around 2037 and 2042, give or take a couple of years.
+According to new calculations published in Nature Astronomy by Steven Rodney and his collaborators, those two additional versions of the background galaxy around 2037 and 2042, give or take a couple of years.

 The “give or take a couple of years” comes from our lack of understanding of dark matter and how it does and does not cluster in galaxy clusters.
 Dark matter is a somewhat infuriating form of matter that interacts with gravity – because everything interacts with gravity – but doesn’t interact at all with light except through that gravity.
 Dark matter doesn’t give light off, it doesn’t reflect it; it just bends light via the gravitational pull of its own mass.